dylank06/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

 ## Overview of the analysis
 - The purpose of the Credit Risk Analysis is to use skills in data preparartion, statistical reasoning, and machine learning to predict credit risk.
-SInce credit risk is an inherently unbalanced classification problem.
-Therefore, I employed different techniquies to train and evaluate models with unbalanced classes.
+Since credit risk is an inherently unbalanced classification problem.
+I employed different techniquies to train and evaluate models with unbalanced classes.
 Using Pythons imbalanced-learn and scikit-learn libraries to build and evaluate models using resampling.

 ## Results